Is Addiction Holding Back Your Career?

 There is no place for drugs in the workplace.
-It hurts your company or employer, it hurts co-workers, it hurts you family, and it hurts you.
+It hurts your company or employer, it hurts co-workers, it hurts your family, and it hurts you.
 Why?

 Your addiction lowers your productivity.
-You can’t do as much in the same time others can because your addiction is holding you back.
+You can’t do as much at the same time others can because your addiction is holding you back.